-If you're heading to the shopping mall on Black Friday, better beware — your money and your privacy will be under attack by both criminals and advertisers.
+If you're heading to the shopping mall or to retail websites on Black Friday, better beware — your money and your privacy will be under attack by both criminals and advertisers.

 Fortunately, there are a few simple ways you can protect yourself and make sure your holiday season isn't ruined by incessant ads, identity theft or an emptied bank account.

 1) Turn off your smartphone's Bluetooth, Wi-Fi and GPS when you leave the house.

 It's bad enough that most modern shopping malls track which stores you go into by tracking your phone's unique wireless IDs.
 But criminals can also set up rogue Wi-Fi hotspots in shopping malls to gain access to the phones of passersby.
 Avoid both phenomena by switching off everything but the cellular signal.

 2) Don't let your credit card leave your hand.

 Underpaid cashiers can make an extra buck by "double-swiping" a customer's card to steal the card number.
 The proliferation of customer-use point-of-sale terminals and of "chip" cards has reduced the frequency of this threat, but it still happens.
 If you must hand your card to a cashier, don't let it out of your sight.